jaderigby/segments/README.md

 ### Racks ###

-Now, for the rack!
-The "rack" class helps you lay out items side-by-side in a convenient way.
-For example, what if you want links at the bottom of your footer with them layed out right next to each other horizontally:
+Suppose you want a collection of social medial icons, how would you do that?
+Simple: Just rack 'em up!
+The "rack" class helps you lay out items side-by-side without needing a bunch of column markup.
+For example, what if you want links at the bottom of your footer layed out horizontally, like so:

+Link 1 | Link 2 | Link 3

 Racks work on the following tags: